hyx15903/S1_Sq_J1J2Jx/README.md

 # spin-1-Heisenberg-square-model

+# introduction
-DMRG code illustrations, simulation results.
+DMRG code illustrations, simulation results of the J1-J2-Jchi Heisenberg model on a square lattice via the ITensor and TeNPy package.

+# reference